Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Change some interfaces to have a visual identity
     - Text boxes
     - palettes and/or some UI layouts (see Missiri posts in discord)
-    - wait for A-press button, see vanadium
+    - wait for A-press button, see vanadium (search "down_arrow")
     - map name popups, see vanadium
     - healthboxes & mega-zmoves triggers
     - bag sprites